jfcrenshaw/pzflow/README.md

 ```
 pip install pzflow
 ```

-## Development

-To work on pzflow, after forking and cloning this repo:
-1. Create a virtual environment with Python
-E.g., with conda `conda create -n pzflow`
-2. Activate the environment.
-E.g., `conda activate pzflow`
-3. Install pzflow in edit mode with the `dev` flag
-I.e., in the root directory, `pip install -e .[dev]`

 If you want to run pzflow on a GPU with CUDA, then you need to follow the GPU-enabled installation instructions for jaxlib [here](https://github.com/google/jax).
 You may also need to add the following to your `.bashrc`:
 ```